 CBD is legal in Michigan, however, since the FDA has not approved CBD for use in food or drink or as a dietary supplement; it is currently illegal to add CBD into food or drinks or sell it as a dietary supplement since Michigan is following FDA guidelines.

-CBD is legal.
+CBD is legal in Minnesota.
 CBD is allowed to be grown in Minnesota under the Pilot Program established in the state.
 The statute passed in 2019 which allows hemp-derived CBD to be sold in MN as long as it meets testing and labeling requirements of no more than 0.3% THC and they don’t make any health or wellness claims on the label or in marketing it.

-Hemp-derived CBD products under Harper Grace’s Law (HB 1231) was legalized in 2014 for patients suffering from epilepsy and must be recommended by a licensed physician.
+Hemp-derived CBD products under Harper Grace’s Law (HB 1231) were legalized in 2014 for patients suffering from epilepsy and must be recommended by a licensed physician.
 Mississippi did not adopt state laws to legalize marijuana-derived CBD under the authority of the 2014 Farm Bill, therefore hemp cultivation is still illegal.

 CBD oil and hemp extract are currently legal for residents of Missouri who have been diagnosed with epilepsy.
 They must apply for a hemp extract registration card that is issued to them each year by the Department of Health and Senior Services.

-CBD oil is legal.
+CBD oil is legal in Montana.
 Growing CBD is legal in Montana.
 It will continue operating under the authority of the 2014 Farm Bill and will be implementing its 2020 Pilot Program Plan until October 31st, 2020.
 You must apply and get a license to grow and sell hemp in Montana.

-Yes, CBD is legal, but with restrictions.
+Yes, CBD is legal in New Hampshire, but with restrictions.
 New Hampshire follows FDA regulations following the Farm Bill of 2018 for their CBD laws.
 However, CBD-infused food and drinks are illegal.

 CBD is legal in New York as they have an Industrial Hemp research initiative.
 This initiative does not allow for CBD to be processed in food or beverages, so CBD edibles have been banned.
 However, it does allow CBD to be a dietary supplement with strict restrictions and regulations.